The Mutex Watershed and its Objective: Efficient, Parameter-Free Graph Partitioning: The Mutex Watershed Algorithm as an Extension of Seeded Watershed

 \subsection{Mutex Watersheds}

-We now introduce the first core contribution: an algorithm that is empirically no more expensive than a MST computation; but that can ingest both attractive and repulsive cues and partition a graph into a number of clusters that does not need to be specified beforehand.
-There is no requirement of one seed per cluster, and not even of a hyperparameter that would implicitly determine the number of resulting clusters.
+We now introduce our core contribution: an algorithm that is empirically no more expensive than a MST computation; but that can ingest both attractive and repulsive cues and partition a graph into a number of clusters that does not need to be specified beforehand. \REVIEW{Neither seeds nor hyperparameters that implicitly determine the number of resulting clusters are required.}

-The Mutex Watershed, Algorithm \ref{algo_code}, is illustrated in Fig. \ref{fig:MWS_algorithm} for a toy example and proceeds as follows.
-Given a graph with sets of attractive and repulsive edges $E^+$ and $E^-$ with edge weights $W^+$ and $W^-$ respectively, do the following: sort all edges $E^+\cup E^-$, attractive and repulsive, by their weight in descending order into a priority queue.
-Iteratively pop all edges from the priority queue and add them to the active set $A$, one by one, provided that a set of conditions are satisfied.
-More specifically, if the next edge popped from the priority queue is attractive, then it is added to the active set if and only if i) its incident vertices are not yet in the same tree of the forest $A^+$ ($\mathcal{C}_{0}(A\cup \{e\}) = \emptyset$) and ii) there are no mutual exclusion constraints between the two trees ($\mathcal{C}_{1}(A\cup \{e\}) = \emptyset$).
-If, on the other hand, the popped edge is repulsive, then a mutual exclusion constraint is added to the active set if and only if the incident vertices of the edge are not yet in the same tree of $A^+$ ($\mathcal{C}_{1}(A\cup \{e\}) = \emptyset$).
+The Mutex Watershed, Algorithm \ref{algo_code_efficient}, proceeds as follows.
+Given a graph $\mathcal{G}=(V, E)$ with signed weights $w: E \rightarrow \mathbb{R}$, do the following: sort all edges $E$, attractive or repulsive, by their absolute weight in descending order into a priority queue.
+Iteratively pop all edges from the queue and add them to the active set one by one, provided that a set of conditions are satisfied.
+More specifically, assuming $\operator{connect\_all}$ is $\operator{False}$, if the next edge popped from the priority queue is attractive and its incident vertices are not yet in the same tree, then connect the respective trees provided this is not ruled out by a mutual exclusion constraint.
+If on the other hand the edge popped is repulsive, and if its incident vertices are not yet in the same tree, then add a mutual exclusion constraint between the two trees.
+The output clustering is defined by the connected components of the final attractive active set $A^+$.

-The crucial difference to algorithm \ref{WS_algo_code} is that mutex constraints are no longer pre-defined, but created dynamically whenever a repulsive edge is found.
+The crucial difference to Algorithm \ref{WS_algo_code} is that mutex constraints are no longer pre-defined, but created dynamically whenever a repulsive edge is found.
 However, new exclusion constraints can never override earlier, high-priority merge decisions.
 In this case, the repulsive edge in question is simply ignored.
 Similarly, an attractive edge must never override earlier and thus higher-priority must-not-link decisions.

+\REVIEW{The boolean value of the $\operator{connect\_all}$ input parameter of the algorithm does not influence the final output clustering, but defines the internal cluster connectedness: when it is set to $\operator{True}$, the algorithm adds all attractive intra-cluster edges to the active set $A^+$.
+When it is set to $\operator{False}$, then a maximum spanning tree is built for each cluster similarly to the seeded watershed.
+This variant of the algorithm will be helpful in the next section \ref{sec:MWS_objective} to highlight the relation between the Mutex Watershed and the multicut problem.}